jeremybernstein/ReaScripts/MIDI/MIDIUtils/Readme.txt

    event slurp if the requested take isn't already in memory.
 * There is an SWS dependency for reading a couple of preferences out of reaper.ini, this may go away at some point.

+In general, for many projects, dropping down to the low-level Get/SetAllEvts() API is overkill and, for many developers, a terra incognita of status and data bytes in a 40-year-old serial specification.
+The high-level API is fairly well-designed and easily applicable to many, if not most MIDI scripting problems.
+But it's buggy and there doesn't appear to be much dev interest in solving these problems (some of which have been in the docket since 2016ish) at the present time.
+So to make a long story short, I took some time to reimplement the very useful API in what I hope is more usable form (because fixed).

+If the native API worked 100% correctly, there would be no point to this project, of course.
 My hope is that this replacement becomes obsolete at some point, when Cockos circles around to working on MIDI stuff again in some uncertain future.
 Until then, I hope this provides a useful interim solution to scripters struggling with the behavior and reliability of the native API.

 -----------------------------------------------------------------------------